-Any transaction where a Trustee may have a pecuniary interest is only undertaken in accordance with the 'at cost' principle stated in the Academies' Trust Handbook 2021.
-This has not occurred during this year.
+Any transaction where a Trustee may have a pecuniary interest is only undertaken in accordance with the 'at cost' principle stated in the Academies' Trust Handbook 2022.
+No such transactions have occured in the year.

 Objectives and Activities

 The Academy's principal activity is to advance for the public benefit, education in the United Kingdom, by establishing, maintaining, carrying on, managing and developing a Catholic School which shall offer a broad and balanced curriculum.
 It shall be conducted in accordance with the principles, practices and tenets of the Catholic Church and all Catholic Canon Law that apply, including any trust deed governing the use of the land used by the Academy, both generally and in particular in relation to religious education and daily acts of worship, having regard to any advice and instructions issued by the Diocesan Bishop of Brentwood Diocese.